 To learn more about the MIE program, check out the program requirements, and read about our faculty:

 Want to learn more about the Master of Industrial Engineering before applying?
 Join us for an info session webinar, hosted by Andrew Schaefer and Eylem Tekin, directors of MIE at Rice University.
 Check our events calendar for details.

 - B.S. or B.A. degree in a quantitative field from an accredited institution (Minimum GPA 3.0)

-- GRE and TOEFL scores for an applicant whose native language is not English
+- TOEFL/ IELTS for applicants whose native language is not English

 - Official transcripts

 - Application fee: $85

 After you've reviewed the program and application requirements, you are ready to begin your application to Rice University.